justinjudefernandes/SIEM-Alerting-Incident-Response-EDR/README.md

 <img width="975" height="562" alt="image" src="https://github.com/user-attachments/assets/1fb93ace-9397-46ba-b0f3-b600631e99f2" />
 <img width="975" height="562" alt="image" src="https://github.com/user-attachments/assets/cefc66ae-52cb-4a81-a186-97864d32d764" />

-### 6. Endpoint Detection & Response (EDR) Deployment & Validation
+### 6. EDR Deployment & Malware Prevention Validation:

 - Installed and configured Elastic EDR (Elastic Defend) on the Windows endpoint.
 - Initiated a controlled malicious payload download attempt from the Mythic C2 infrastructure to validate endpoint protection.
 - Confirmed that Elastic Defend successfully prevented the malicious payload download and generated a malware prevention alert.
-- Verified that the blocked activity was visible and traceable within Elastic Discover.
+- Verified that the blocked activity and associated prevention alert were visible and traceable within Elastic Discover.

+📌 Refer to the below screenshots: (left to right)

+### 7. Automated Response Action Setup & Testing:

-- Configured an automated response action to isolate the endpoint following a Malware Prevention Alert.
+- Configured an automated response action to isolate the endpoint when a Malware Prevention Alert was generated.
-- Repeated the controlled download attempt while monitoring endpoint connectivity through continuous ping testing.
+- Repeated the controlled malicious payload download attempt to trigger the configured response action.
+- Monitored endpoint connectivity through continuous ping testing during the validation.
-- Confirmed that the prevention alert triggered the automated response and isolated the endpoint, resulting in loss of network connectivity.
+- Confirmed that the prevention alert triggered the automated response and successfully isolated the endpoint, resulting in loss of network connectivity.
 - Validated the complete **detection → prevention → automated response → endpoint isolation** workflow.

 📌 Refer to the below screenshots: (left to right)